History of Warsaw: Modern times

 With the entry of Poland into the European Union in 2004, Warsaw experienced the biggest economic boom of its history.
 Another important stimulator of the economy was the European football championship in Poland and Ukraine in 2012.
 Five matches, including the opening match, took place in Warsaw.
+The city also hosted the 2013 United Nations Climate Change Conference and the 2016 NATO Summit.